-Does the soul linger after the last heart beat— uncover lines and cords strewn on the body— slide the half gown aside— flush on its way over an exposed old breast— then drift across the limbs to slip shyly to the ground where rubber gloves and wrappers lie limp in meditation?
+Does the soul linger after the last heart beat?
+Does it uncover the lines and cords strewn on the body— slide the half gown aside— flush on its way over an exposed old breast— then drift across the limbs to slip shyly to the ground where rubber gloves and wrappers lie limp?
 Or does the soul push violently back— jabbing and slugging— swinging wildly against the chest wall once our palms withdraw for retreat?
-Rabid for air and averse to rancor— does it rush through the throat to escape only to break like a wave onto a rock when it hits a plastic tube?
+Rabid for air— averse to rancor— does it rush through the throat to escape only to break like a wave onto a rock when it hits a plastic tube?
 Or does the soul gaze through the half-closed eyes of a frozen head turned at the nurses and doctors who walk away— see the hand that grazes a sister's shoulder then grabs a chart to note some thing that expired?
 Does it swell and croon when its family members cup their mouths and hesitate to touch or stand away?
 And what about the soul alone when sick?
-Does a soul examine the two residents standing by the door— gaping at the green line trembling on a black screen?
+Does the soul examine the two residents standing by the door— gaping at the green line trembling on a black screen?
 Does that soul wonder what could have been done— what could have been done?
 Or wonder if a stranger’s prayer can fill an empty room?
 To palm the hidden and the deep— we saw it fold inside its body— because once we turn away it will detach and crumble like a leaf— and when the curtain's drawn— scuttle in the wind

 - Advanced cardiovascular life support video – Colloquially known as a “code blue,” ACLS is a set of interventions we employ as a team in the hospital when the patient loses pulse.
 Medical students participate in chest compressions while residents learn how to perform required procedures and eventually lead the “code.”